LINWEN607/congregate/using-congregate.md

 - `./congregate.sh migrate --skip-group-export --skip-group-import --skip-project-export --skip-project-import` - Inspect the dry-run output in:
   - `data/results/dry_run_user_migration.json`
   - `data/logs/congregate.log`
-  - Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
+  - Inspect `data/staged_users.json` if any of the NOT found users are inactive as, by default, they will not be migrated.
-  - To explicitly remove blocked users from staged users, groups and projects run `./congregate.sh remove-blocked-users --commit`.
+  - To explicitly remove inactive users from staged users, groups and projects run `./congregate.sh remove-inactive-users --commit`.
 - `./congregate.sh migrate --skip-group-export --skip-group-import --skip-project-export --skip-project-import --commit`

 #### Migrate Groups and Sub-Groups